 What do Zeus and Zombies have in common?
-Well, other than the letter Z obviously, not very much one would say, but Lucasarts would beg to differ, especially Mike Ebert and Dean Sharpe.
+Well, beside the letter Z, not very much one would say, but Lucasarts would beg to differ, especially Mike Ebert and Dean Sharpe.

 The two designers worked on two Lucasarts console releases, Zombies Ate my Neighbors and Herc’s Adventures.
-The two titles are among the lesser known and celebrated titles by the software house and share a lot of similarities, even though they were released years apart and for totally different consoles.
-They’re both 2D action games with overhead view where the player explores levels (or one big map), shooting enemies and unlocking doors.
+The two titles stand apart from the usual point and click adventures and Star Wars titles the software house is usually known for and share a lot of similarities, even though they were released years apart and for different consoles.
+They’re both 2D action games with an overhead view where the player explores levels (or one big map), shooting enemies and unlocking doors.

 Dawn of the 16 bit arcade shooters